-Far from making any real and substatial improvements in the benefits, the Corporation has not been able to remove even the gross anomalies and deficiencies that came to light during the last gross anomalies and deficiencies that came to light during the last gross anomalies and deficiencies that came to light during the last gross anomalies and deficiencies that came to light during the last gross anomalies and deficiencies that came to light during the last gross down that no employer should be sunder medical treatment for example, Section 73 of the Act which lays down that no employer should be sunder medical treatment for six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The six mass or is absent from work due to illness duly certified.
-The dismission of the case of the corporation as far back as six months, yet no steps have of the Corporation as far back as six months, yet no steps have been taken to amend the regulation.
-Similarly, it was also pointed out to the Corporation that employees whose wages fluctuate around Rs.400/- per month due to overtime earning should be either included or excluded from the Schedule on the basis of their normal wages, exclusive of overtime wages; otherwise, these employees do not get any benefit of the Scheme even after paying contributions.
+Far from making any real and substatial improvements in the benefits, the Corporation has not been able to remove even the gross anomalies and deficiencies that came to light during the last seven years of the operation of the E.S.I.
+Scheme.
+Take, for example, Section 73 of the Act which lays down that no employer shall dismiss or discharge an employee who is under medical treatment for dismiss or is absent from work due to illness duly certified.
+The sickness or is absent from work due to allows dismissal or Regulation 98 under the Act. however, allows dismissal or Regulation 98 under the Act, however, allows dismissal or discharge after 6 months.
+Now that in T.B. cases the sickness benefit is extended beyond six months, this regulation ought to have been suitably amended.
+This matter was brought to the notice of the Corneration of for back as six months, yet no stens have of the Corporation as far back as six months, yet no steps have been taken to amend the regulation.
+Similarly, it was also pointed out to the Corporation that employees whose wages fluctuate around Rs.400/- per month due to overtime earning should be either wages, exclusive of overtime wages; otherwise, these employees do not get any benefit of the Scheme even after paying contributions.
 This suggestion also has not been accepted by the Corporation so far.

-The Corporation has now decided that provision for artificial limbs should be made under the Scheme at the Poona Military Hospital in both employment injury cases as well as normal sickness cases.
-But recently it has been found that a large number of disabled employees are waiting for a period of 4 to 6 months for admission to Poona Military Hospital because no beds are available there due to a sudden influx of military patients.
-One wonders what sort of an arangement the Corporation has arrived at with the military authorities if the same is made entirely dependent on the needs of the military personnel:
+The Corporation has now decided that provision for artificial in both employment injury cases as well as normal sickness cases.
+Employees are waiting for a period of 4 to 6 months for admission to a sudden influx of military patients.
+One wonders what sort of an authorities if the same is made entirely dependent on the needs of the military personnel!